These sour cream chicken enchiladas are the best enchiladas I have ever eaten. Mexican chicken enchiladas creamy and full of flavor.

 - 200 g/ 7 oz/ 2 cups grated Cheddar (See note 4)

-Blend the canned tomatoes in a blender or with an immersion blender.
-Give them to the pan, add the sugar, dried oregano and salt and cook on medium heat for 5 minutes.
+- Blend the canned tomatoes in a blender or with an immersion blender.
+Pour into the pan, add the sugar, dried oregano and salt and cook on medium heat for 5 minutes.
 Cover the pan partially if it starts to splutter.
 Stir occasionally.
 Remove the tomato sauce from the heat and let cool for 5 minutes.
 Stir in the sour cream and the chopped coriander.

-Heat a large pan without adding any oil.
-Give one tortilla at a time in the pan and heat it until softer and pliable, about 10 seconds on each side.
+- Heat a large pan without adding any oil.
+Heat one tortilla at a time in the pan and until softer and pliable, about 10 seconds on each side.
 Repeat with the rest of the tortillas.

-Roll the tortillas and give them to the casserole dish.
+- Roll the tortillas and place them in the casserole dish.
 Pour the remaining tomato and sour cream sauce all over the enchiladas and sprinkle everything with the remaining grated cheese.

 Note 1: You can use ground cayenne pepper or any other fresh or dried chili you like, just think to adjust the quantity according to your heat tolerance.